mythril-forge/vanilla-spells/spells/level-1/inflict-wounds.md

 ---

 ## Description
-Make a Melee Spell Attack against a creature you can reach.
+Make a melee spell attack against a creature you can reach.
 On a hit, the target takes `3d10` necrotic damage.

 ## At Higher Levels